Freight Shipping from Denver to El Paso

 How much does it cost to ship freight from Denver to El Paso?

-Full truckload (FTL) rates from Denver, CO to El Paso, TX currently range from $1,559-$1,921 for a standard dry van load over the 725-mile route.
+Full truckload (FTL) rates from Denver, CO to El Paso, TX currently range $1,559-$1,921 (roughly $2.15-$2.66 per mile over 725 miles).
 LTL shipments typically cost $599-$1,016 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to El Paso?

-Standard FTL transit from Denver to El Paso is approximately 13 hrs by truck over 725 miles.
+Standard FTL transit from Denver to El Paso is approximately 13 hrs by truck over 725 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Irondale Intermodal to BNSF El Paso Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Denver to El Paso freight?